mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Examples:

-	// scroll myElement 200 pixels to the right and go back. var myFx = new Fx.Scroll('myElement').scrollTo(200, 0).chain(function(){
+	//Scrolls "myElement" 200 pixels to the right and then back. var myFx = new Fx.Scroll('myElement').scrollTo(200, 0).chain(function(){
 		this.toLeft();
 	});